BWMane/SQL/README.md

-# SQL Reposirtory where I play around with various SQL functions.
+# SQL Repository where I play around with various SQL functions.